Copyright© 2015 by Ernest Bywater

 Soon after turning into Crawford Street again Mack starts to pass the runners from the first group to start.
 The group is well spread out and he passes them in ones and twos for the next few kilometres.

 Mack is soon entering the large roundabout at Lanyon Drive.
 This area is under police control and they stop the traffic for the runners to go by.
 A couple of cars are waiting to go straight ahead when there’s a gap in the race for them to go through and the police officer will let them go.
 A loud screech of brakes followed by a louder crash makes all aware a motorist wasn’t watching what he should have been.
 Mack glances over his right shoulder.
 He can see a car has crashed into the back of a car heading into town and pushed that into the one in front, and so on.

-The incident at the intersection cost both of them some minutes in time lost while standing still, plus time and distance lost while getting back up to pace and back into the right mind-set for the race.
+The incident at the intersection cost both of them some minutes of time lost while standing still plus time and distance lost while getting back up to pace and back into the right mind-set for the race.

-Mack smiles, because the only ones ahead of him now started in the first group and he can see them while he heads down Tompsitt Drive, the front runner is only about half a kilometre ahead of him.
+Mack smiles because the only ones ahead of him now started in the first group and he can see them while he heads down Tompsitt Drive as the front runner is only about half a kilometre ahead of him.
 He passes them all in Edwin Land Parkway.

 Taking his final bottle from Diane Mack grins when she paces him while yelling, “You’re first through here.
-But there’s two from the last group ahead of you time wise, they should catch you soon.”
+But there’s two from the last group ahead of you time wise and they should catch you soon.”
 He waves a hand to acknowledge he heard her.